 The generator can be started by a switch on the generator itself or through a remote start system.
-There is a remote switch on the dash instrument panel.
-The remote switch has an indicator light so that you can tell when the generator is running.
+One remote switch is on the component monitoring system in the kitchen.
+And there is also a remote switch on the dash instrument panel.
+Both of these remote switches have indicator lights so that you can tell when the generator is running.

 To start the generator, hold the switch in the START position until the unit starts, DO NOT hold the switch in the START position for more than 10 seconds.
 Release the switch, wait 15 seconds, then repeat.
 This will help avoid overheating the generator starting motor and may prevent damage to the starting system.
-If this systems fails to start, the generator manual starting instructions are indicated in the General Power Plant Manufacturer's Instructions.
-To stop the unit, hold switch to STOP position until the engine stops operating.
+If this system fails to start, the generator manual starting instructions are indicated in the General Power Plant Manufacturer's Instructions.
+To stop the unit, hold switch to the STOP position until the engine stops operating.
 Be sure switch does not stick and returns to neutral position.
+For a diesel generator, please see generator owners manual for cold weather starting instructions.